h-mirzaie/CUCM-Swiss-Army/README.md

     pip install -r requirements.txt
     ```

-* Move info.yml.EXAMPLE to info.yml and edit info and credentials realted to CUCM and AXL User
+* Move info.yml.EXAMPLE to info.yml and edit info and credentials related to CUCM and AXL User